jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-:ref:`Click here for all the tests from this chapter<AssertionError: tests>`
+:ref:`How many questions can you answer after going through this chapter?<AssertionError: tests>`

 ----